youngkaneda/curry/README.md

 console.log(curriedAdd(1)(2)); // other way
 ```

-### Ariaty
+### Arity

-You can set a fixed size for the function arguments usign empty placeholders.
+You can set a fixed size for the function arguments.
 ```
 const {curry, _} from "name here";